WattoX00/Ip_python/README.md

    - Use the "File" > "Open Folder" option in Visual Studio Code and select the folder where you extracted the ZIP file.

 3. **Run the Program:**
-   - Open the Python script in Visual Studio Code and run the program following the provided instructions.
+   - Open the Python script (that ends with ...for_vsc.py) in Visual Studio Code and run the program following the provided instructions.

 ## Program Usage